 Email attachments are an important part of a phisher’s tool kit.
 In fact, several studies found that anywhere from 50%-90% of malware is delivered by email.

 While most people know not to download suspicious-looking attachments, PDFs are often overlooked.
+(To learn how to secure a PDF with a password go here).
 They are part of everyday office life, with documents, contracts, and other official business frequently shared as email attachments.
 That makes PDFs the perfect vehicle for sneaking malware onto your computer.

 Even scarier: PDF files themselves can contain other embedded or encrypted files.
 This means that an attacker can conceal malware files inside innocent PDF, thereby fooling antivirus scanners and other security controls.